Get information about COVID-19 vaccinations, testing and visiting standards. Learn More.

 Treatment for CAMT involves treating and preventing bleeding with platelet transfusion.
 In most cases, bone marrow or stem cell transplant is required for cure.

-About treatment for congenital amegakaryocytic thrombocytopenia (CAMT) at Children’s
+About treatment for congenital amegakaryocytic thrombocytopenia (CAMT) at Children’s Minnesota

-Children’s Cancer and Blood Disorders program achieves outcomes that rank among the top national programs and cares for more than two-thirds of Minnesota children and adolescents with blood disorders.
+Children’s Minnesota Cancer and Blood Disorders program achieves outcomes that rank among the top national programs and cares for more than two-thirds of Minnesota children and adolescents with blood disorders.
 In the program, families coping with bone marrow failure disorders receive care spearheaded and coordinated by a board-certified hematologist/oncologist.

 Contact us

-If you are a family member looking for a Children’s hematologist or oncologist or wanting to schedule an appointment, call the outpatient clinic at Children’s – Minneapolis at 612-813-5940.
+If you are a family member looking for a Children’s Minnesota hematologist or oncologist or wanting to schedule an appointment, call the outpatient clinic at Children’s Minnesota – Minneapolis at 612-813-5940.
+If you are a health professional looking for consultation or referral information, please call Children’s Minnesota Physician Access at 1-866-755-2121 (toll-free).